Ada-Developers-Academy/core-cs-fundamentals/interview-process/how-to-interview.md

 ### Ask Clarifying Questions

-Before starting on the solution, ask clarifying questions.
-Clarifying questions can help you identify any missing bits of information needed to solve the problem, and identify requirements.
+Before starting on the solution, the candidate should ask clarifying questions.
+Clarifying questions can help identify any missing bits of information needed to solve the problem, and identify requirements.

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->